KablamoOSS/kombustion/documentation/content/concepts/plugins.md

 calling a helper function, that returns another function that handles the binary marshalling.

-### Cloudformation Definitions
+### CloudFormation Definitions

-Because plugins are compiled the version of Cloudformation definitions is frozen in time for that plugin.
+Because plugins are compiled the version of CloudFormation definitions is frozen in time for that plugin.
 This means, if a new parameter is added to a resource the plugin uses, it will be inaccessible until the plugin is updated.

-This issue is localised to the plugin, and plugins can operate with different definitions of Cloudformation resources.
-This will only become problematic if Cloudformation has a breaking change, which happen rarely.
+This issue is localised to the plugin, and plugins can operate with different definitions of CloudFormation resources.
+This will only become problematic if CloudFormation has a breaking change, which happen rarely.

 ## Best Practices